Complying with the Notice to Cease Rules

 There is no stated statutory time period for a Notice to Cease.

 A recent case, Brunswick Street Associates v.
 Gerard, 357 N.J.
 Super.
 548 (Law Div.
-2002) has confirmed the proposition that the time period for a resident to comply with the Notice to Cease must be “reasonable” under the circumstances.
-In that case illegal unregistered occupants were given five days to find a new place to live by the Landlord.
+2002), has confirmed the proposition that the time period for a resident to comply with the Notice to Cease must be “reasonable” under the circumstances.
+In that case, the Landlord gave illegal, unregistered occupants five days to find a new place to live.
 The Court there found that five days was not a reasonable time period.

-If you are involved with rule enforcement which requires the expenditure of a significant amount of money (by your tenant), or requires people to relocate, then perhaps several weeks to 30 days (or perhaps more) might be a more “reasonable” period of time.
-In those cases, you should follow up and communicate with your residents after they have been given a Notice to Cease to attempt to get an agreed upon compliance date, or find out if there is a reasonable belief more time is appropriate (on the one hand) or perhaps that they are doing nothing about the violation.
+If you are involved in rule enforcement that requires a significant expenditure of money (by your tenant) or requires people to relocate, then perhaps several weeks to 30 days (or more) might be a more “reasonable” period of time.
+In those cases, you should follow up and communicate with your residents after they have been given a Notice to Cease to attempt to get an agreed upon compliance date, or find out if there is a reasonable belief that more time is appropriate (on the one hand) or perhaps that they are doing nothing about the violation.
 These additional facts will help you decide how much time is reasonable.

 By Christopher J. Hanlon, Esq., a NJ Landlord/Tenant Attorney